C1pn0/RAG_example/README.md

 ### Configuration
 Ensure that your API keys for external services like OpenAI and Pinecone are set in your environment variables (`OPENAI_API_KEY` and `PINECONE_API_KEY`) or specified in a configuration file.
+Optionally e-mail should be added via `DEFAULT_EMAIL` environmental variable for large-scale parsing of NCBI databases to avoid server-side interruption.